Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 \colorsection{Methodology} In this section, we state our data-driven strategy to improve the accuracy of semi-Lagrangian schemes in quadtree Cartesian grids.
 Our approach blends machine learning with the level-set technologies of \cite{Min;Gibou:07:A-second-order-accur} and \cite{Mirzadeh;etal:16:Parallel-level-set} to solve a specialized instance of the image super-resolution problem \cite{Dong;Loy;He;SuperResolution;2014}.
 The idea behind our framework stems from the fact that highly resolved grids yield much better solutions to FBPs than their coarser counterparts.
 Here, as in \cite{Pathak;etal;MLToAugCoarseGridCFD;2020}, we investigate the possibility of computing on-the-fly corrections for a coarse-grid interface trajectory so that it closely follows its corresponding evolution in a finer mesh.

-\colorsubsection{Problem definition} Let $\mathcal{S}^n$ be the state\footnote{We use the traditional shorthand temporal discretization $\psi^n \equiv \psi(t^n)$ for variable $\psi$.} of the solution to an FBP at time $t^n$. $\mathcal{S}$ embodies a computational grid besides its nodal level-set, velocity, pressure, and temperature values, among others.
+\colorsubsection{Problem definition} Let $\mathcal{S}^n$ be the state of the solution to an FBP at time $t^n$. $\mathcal{S}$ embodies a computational grid besides its nodal level-set, velocity, pressure, and temperature values, among others.
 Further, define {\tt FBPEqnSolver()} as a sequence of nonlinear operators acting on $\mathcal{S}^n$. {\tt FBPEqnSolver()} prepares the advection of $\phi^n \in \mathcal{S}^n$ by producing the intermediate state $\hat{\mathcal{S}}^n = \texttt{FBPEqnSolver(}\mathcal{S}^n\texttt{)}$.
 Then, given a time step $\Delta t$ and a {\tt SemiLagrangian()} procedure that performs the operations described in \Cref{sec:SemiLagrangianAdvection}, the statement